thegit-69/c-lang/MISSING QSNS.md

 # ***MISSING qsns***  in strings
 - [ ] more than 15 qsn see portal

-# ***MISSING qsns***  in strucures
-- [x] everything is done but in portal everything is same so i'm uploading 2 types 1st is single,2nd is n structure variables.

 # ***did't even attempt***
 - [ ] pointers
 - [ ] pointers and functions